H0sseini/TextSummarizer/README.md

 ./app/models/bart-large-cnn/
 ```

-If files are missing, the backend will automatically prompt download.
+If files are missing or you would rather that the app handles the download, the backend will automatically download necessary files and put them in the above folder.

 ---